 What to expect

-- The work is mainly office based, but may involve visiting various other organisations.
+- The work is mainly office based, although you may need to travel to visit other organisations.

-- Opportunities tend to be in large towns and cities.
+- Jobs tend to be available in cities and large towns.

 - The job involves working under pressure to meet deadlines.

-- There may be opportunities to work overseas, particularly if you are employed by a large international company.
+- There may be opportunities to work overseas, particularly if you're employed by a large international company.

 Employers are increasingly looking for degrees in finance, mathematics or statistics.
 Specific degrees relating to financial risk management are available, including:

-- BSc Finance, Investment and Risk, ifs University College;
+- BSc Finance, Investment and Risk, The London Institute of Banking & Finance.

-- BSc Investment and Financial Risk Management, City University London;
+- BSc Investment and Financial Risk Management, CASS Business School, City, University of London.

-Entry without a degree or HND may be possible, but larger employers do prefer graduates.
-Without a degree, experience in finance or insurance is usually required, along with professional qualifications.
+Entry without a degree or HND may be possible, but larger employers tend to prefer graduates.
+Without a degree, you'll need experience in finance or insurance, along with professional qualifications.

-A postgraduate qualification, such as an MSc in financial-related risk management or financial markets, can significantly improve your employment prospects, particularly for candidates with an unrelated undergraduate degree.
+A postgraduate qualification, such as an MSc in financial-related risk management or financial markets, can improve your employment prospects, particularly if your degree is in an unrelated subject.
 Search for postgraduate courses in financial risk management.

-Entry is also possible through graduate training programmes, especially in many of the larger finance organisations.
+You can also get into financial risk analysis through a graduate training programme run by many of the larger finance organisations.
 Specific risk management training is sometimes included in these programmes.

 You will need to show: